Anilturaga/aiide/README.md

 aiide is a framework to build LLM copilots.

-aiide is born out of 3 years of experience building LLM applications starting from GPT-3 completion models to the latest frontier chat models.
+It is born out of 3 years of experience building LLM applications starting from GPT-3 completion models to the latest frontier chat models.

 | What you get with aiide? | What's not part of aiide? |
 |--------------------------|--------------------------|